Varenyky virus removal guide

-Typically, people download and install programs like Varenyky unintentionally, in most cases they are being tricked into it.
-Unfortunately, Varenyky is not the only trojan out there, other examples are GozNym, HawkEye, TrickBot.
-Typically, cyber criminals use them to extract money from people or to generate revenue in any other way.
-For example, by stealing various logins, passwords, personal data and other sensitive details.
+Typically, people download and install programs such as Varenyky unintentionally - in most cases, they are tricked.
+Unfortunately, Varenyky is not the only trojan available online.
+Other examples include GozNym, HawkEye, and TrickBot.
+Cyber criminals often use them to extort money from people or to generate revenue in other ways.
+For example, by stealing logins, passwords, personal data, and other sensitive details.

 How did Varenyky infiltrate my computer?

-It is known that cyber criminals distribute Varenyky through spam campaigns, they send emails with malicious files attached to them.
-One of the examples is a Microsoft Word document that is disguised as some bill ("facture") or invoice.
-Once opened, it asks for a permission to enable macros commands.
-Typically, MS Office documents do not enable them without user's permission.
-However, if such permission is given, then malicious document downloads and installs Varenyky spambot.
-However, since Varenyky targets people from France, it checks if the language configured in Windows is French.
-If not, then the attachment does not install any malicious software.
+Cyber criminals distribute Varenyky through spam campaigns.
+They send emails with malicious files attached to them.
+One example is a Microsoft Word document disguised as a bill ("facture") or invoice.
+Once opened, it asks permission to enable macros commands.
+Typically, MS Office documents do not enable them without the user's permission.
+If, however, such permissions are given, the malicious document downloads and installs the Varenyky spambot.
+Note that Varenyky targets people from France and checks if the language configured in Windows is French.
+If not, the attachment does not install any malicious software.

 How to avoid installation of malware?

-To avoid installation of Varenyky, it is required not to open files that are attached to irrelevant emails.
-In our example the file is named "53949248_facture-1.doc", however, the attachment which is used to spread Varenyky could have different names.
-One way or another, if an email is sent from unknown address, its context is irrelevant and it contains some attachment, then it should be ignored.
-Additionally, we recommend to use Microsoft Office versions that were created in (or after) year 2010.
-These versions have the "Protected View" mode which prevents installations of malware.
+To avoid installation of Varenyky, do not open files attached to irrelevant emails.
+In our example, the file is named "53949248_facture-1.doc", however, the attachment used to proliferate Varenyky might have different names.
+In any case, if an email is sent from an unknown address, its context is irrelevant, and contains an attachment, ignore it.
+Additionally, use Microsoft Office versions after 2010.
+These versions have "Protected View" mode, which prevents installation of malware.
 If you believe that your computer is already infected, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.

 Malicious attachment distributing Varenyky: